komalghodke/fit-nexus-dev/README.md

 # Database

-Create the database:
+Create the database

 ```sql
 CREATE DATABASE YOUR_DATABASE;
 ```

-Since the project uses Hibernate:
+Since Hibernate is enabled,

 ```properties
 spring.jpa.hibernate.ddl-auto=update
 ```

-all tables are created automatically.
+all required tables will be generated automatically.

 No SQL schema file is required.